Stillat/vscode-antlers-language-server/README.md

 Bugs fixed, what's new, and more! :)

+### v1.0.28

+* Developers can now use VS Code's document links to navigate to detected partial files
+* Developers can now see an overview/outline of their Antlers document within the Outline panel

 ### v1.0.24

 * Removes `name` from the list of `statamic-tag-native-variable` to improve out-of-box syntax highlighting consistency [#11](https://github.com/Stillat/vscode-antlers-language-server/issues/11)